deepugami/Fluent/Task_1/GUIDE.md

-## Beginner’s Guide: Migrate a Hardhat project to gblend (Rust/WASM) with a Dutch Auction example
+## Beginner’s Guide: Start with a native Hardhat project, then add gblend (Rust/WASM) for a Dutch Auction helper

-This guide shows how to migrate an existing Hardhat (Solidity) project to a blended setup by integrating a Rust/WASM contract compiled with gblend.
+This guide assumes you already have a standard Hardhat project and want to add gblend support while minimizing disruption to your existing HH workflow.
 You will:

-- Build a Rust/WASM contract using gblend
+- Build a Rust/WASM helper using gblend
-- Deploy the WASM contract to Fluent Testnet
+- Deploy the WASM helper to Fluent Testnet
-- Import the generated Solidity interface in a Solidity contract
+- Import the generated Solidity interface (`IPowerCalculator`) in a Solidity contract
-- Deploy the contract with Hardhat
+- Keep Hardhat as the primary tool to compile/deploy Solidity
-- Call the contract from a simple Node script
+- Interact from a small Node script

 The focus is on Hardhat + gblend usage, not on writing Rust or Solidity from scratch.